1991 Albanian parliamentary election: Results

 250 representatives were elected for the People's Assembly in the 1991 elections.

-The 1991 elections occurred on 31 March from 06:00 to 20:00 Central European Time (CET) and recorded a total of 1,984,933 registered voters.
-Voter turnout was high at 98.92%, with 1,963,568 ballots cast across 5,450 voting stations in Albania.
 Elections occurred in 249 of the 250 electoral districts, resulting in the filling of 231 seats in the first round, with 17 seats requiring runoff elections, with Pogradec scheduled for a runoff on 7 April and Lushnjë on 14 April.
 Observers reported that the process demonstrated a high degree of organisation and compliance with established protocols.
 Polling committee members were sufficiently trained, and voters received essential information through various print media.

 The Party of Labour sustained its dominance by securing 162 seats in the People's Assembly.
 This total was just short of the two-thirds majority necessary for constitutional amendments.
 In the second round of elections, the Communists gained an additional six seats.
 The electoral outcomes revealed a distinct urban-rural divide, while urban areas predominantly favored the Democrats, while rural regions remained loyal to the Communists.
 This loyalty was influenced by rural constituents' preference for stability in the face of proposed economic reforms.
 Notably, prominent Communist figures, including Alia and Kapllani, were unsuccessful in their electoral bids, whereas Fatos Nano retained his seat following a runoff election.
 Their influence was further demonstrated by the prevailing climate, marked by reports of voter intimidation that pronouncedly affected electoral dynamics in rural areas.

 The opposition, particularly the Democratic Party, achieved notable success in the urban areas, with a landslide victory in Tirana, where Alia received only 32% of the vote and Muhamet Kapllani secured 33%.
-Berisha won 88% in Kavajë and Pashko obtained 64% in Vlorë.
-Eduard Selami won 46.8% in Korçë but lost to Communist Vasfi Sherifi, who garnered 52%.
+Berisha received 88% in Kavajë and Pashko obtained 64% in Vlorë.
+Eduard Selami received 47% in Korçë but lost to Communist Vasfi Sherifi, who garnered 52%.
 However, in rural districts such as Berat, Shkodër, and Elbasan, opposition candidates struggled to secure seats, ultimately gaining 65 seats in the People's Assembly.
 The Democrats gained an additional 10 seats in the runoff elections on 7 April in Pogradec and one more seat during the second round held on 14 April in Lushnjë.
 Conversely, the Republicans failed to win any seats, primarily due to a strategic misstep by Sabri Godo, whose endorsement of certain Communist candidates, which fostered perceptions of them as a front organisation.
 After the elections, protests erupted in Shkodër over unexpected results, escalating on 2 April with demonstrations outside Party of Labour headquarters, leading to violent clashes and the deaths of Arben Broci, Bujar Bishanaku, Besnik Ceka and Nazmi Kryeziu.